FriendlyCaptcha/friendly-captcha-examples/nextjs/README.md

 ## Tips for integrating Friendly Captcha into your own project

-### Set up a transpile plugin
+### Set up a transpile plugin (Next JS 11 and below only)
 The [friendly-challenge](https://github.com/friendlycaptcha/friendly-challenge) library is exported as an ES module.
-To make Next.js understand it we install a plugin:
+To make Next.js 11 and below understand it we install a plugin:

 - Install `next-transpile-modules`
   ```shell